Ronan (song)

-"Ronan" is a charity single by American singer-songwriter Taylor Swift, released as an iTunes-exclusive download on September 8, 2012, through Big Machine Records.
-The lyrics are based on a blog by Phoenix-resident Maya Thompson about her three-year-old son Ronan, who died from neuroblastoma in 2011.
+"Ronan" is a charity single by the American singer-songwriter Taylor Swift.
+It was released as an iTunes-exclusive download on September 8, 2012, by Big Machine Records.
+The lyrics are based on a blog by Maya Thompson about her three-year-old son Ronan, who died from neuroblastoma in 2011.
 Swift wrote and produced the song by putting together quotes from the blog, crediting Maya Thompson as co-writer.
-All proceeds from sales of the single were donated for charity causes to raise awareness of and fight against cancer.
+All proceeds from sales of "Ronan" were donated for charity causes to raise awareness of and fight against cancer.

 Musically, "Ronan" is a soft rock ballad instrumented by a sole finger-picked guitar with occasional piano tunes and minimal drum brushes.
-Swift performed the song live only twice, first at the 2012 Stand Up to Cancer telethon.
-Music critics have lauded the song artistically, deeming it a prime example of Swift's abilities as a singer-songwriter to conjecture vivid emotional sentiments through her songwriting.
+Music critics have lauded the song artistically, deeming it a prime example of Swift's abilities as a singer-songwriter to evoke vivid emotional sentiments through her songwriting.
 The single peaked at number 16 on the US Billboard Hot 100 and was certified gold by the Recording Industry Association of America.
-A re-recorded version, "Ronan (Taylor's Version)", was included in Swift's 2021 album Red (Taylor's Version), a re-recording of her 2012 studio album.
+A re-recorded version, "Ronan (Taylor's Version)", was included in Swift's 2021 re-recorded album Red (Taylor's Version).

 Background

-Swift wrote the song after reading Maya Thompson's blog.
+Taylor Swift wrote the song after reading Maya Thompson's blog.
 Thompson is the mother of three-year-old Ronan Thompson, who died in 2011 of neuroblastoma.
 He had been treated at Barrow Neurological Institute at Phoenix Children's Hospital.
 Maya began writing in August 2010 when Ronan was diagnosed and she continued penning her entries in the blog Rockstar Ronan during the nine months that Ronan suffered from the illness before dying in May 2011, just three days before his fourth birthday.
 Maya worked through her grief by continuing the blog, writing letters to her late son whilst raising money and awareness for childhood cancer causes.

-The pair met in October 2011, when Swift invited Maya to her concert at the Jobing.com Arena in Glendale, Arizona.
-She wrote about her reaction when Taylor told her that she'd penned the song inspired by her blog entries, "My calmness soon turned to complete and utter frozen shock when these words came out of her mouth.
-'I wrote a song for Ronan.'"
-Thompson added, addressing her late son, "'The tears started pouring down my cheeks as soon as I heard her say those words.
+The pair met in October 2011, when Swift invited Maya to her concert at the Desert Diamond Arena in Glendale, Arizona.
+She wrote about her reaction when Taylor told her that she'd penned the song inspired by her blog entries; addressing her late son, Thompson said that her calmness "...soon turned to complete and utter frozen shock when these words came out of her mouth: 'I wrote a song for Ronan.'
+The tears started pouring down my cheeks as soon as I heard her say those words.
 But her words didn't stop there.
-Not only did she write a song for you, but she wanted to know if it would be alright to perform it on the nationally televised show."
+Not only did she write a song for you, but she wanted to know if it would be alright to perform it on the nationally televised Stand Up to Cancer show..."
 Swift credits Thompson as the co-writer of the song.
 It was released to the US iTunes Store shortly after the Stand Up to Cancer telethon ended, and all proceeds of the single go towards cancer charities.